cecilia-zica/cecilia-zica/README.md

 ### 👩‍💻 What I’m Focused On
 - Building strong foundations in **web development** and **programming**
-- Exploring **R, UX/UI, Python, Git**, and software development best practices
+- Exploring **R, Python, Git**, and software development best practices
-- Preparing for **remote opportunities** in international teams 🌐
+- Preparing for **remote opportunities** in international teams and my first internship 🌐

 ---
 What I value: